Difference Between Scheme Program Policy

 Detailed Explanation

 A scheme is typically a targeted initiative designed to achieve a specific goal, often for a limited duration and within a defined geographical or demographic area.
 Schemes are usually funded by the government or an organization and are aimed at addressing a particular issue, such as poverty alleviation, education improvement, or health awareness.
-For example, a rural electrification scheme is a focused effort to bring electricity to villages that lack it.
+Take this: a rural electrification scheme is a focused effort to bring electricity to villages that lack it.

 Step-by-Step or Concept Breakdown